enkidevs/curriculum/lua/roblox-studio/cframes-ii/cframes-application-ii.md

 while true do
     for i = 1, 360 do
         partVariable.CFrame = partVariable.CFrame * CFrame.Angles(0, math.rad(i), 0)
-        --starts at radian 1, and increments by 1 each loop wait()
+        -- Starts at radian 1, and increments by 1 each loop wait()
     end
 end